AndreLeEEEEE/Drawbar/README.md

 # Drawbar
-Scrap data from the Production Requirements Planning or Workcenter Inventory Requirements page of Plex.
+Scrape data from the Production Requirements Planning or Workcenter Inventory Requirements page of Plex.
 Then, put that data onto an excel sheet for importation to Monday.com

 Versions of python and installed modules: